f5devcentral/f5-big-iq-lab/docs/class11/module2/lab3.rst

   :align: center
   :scale: 50%

-5. Select OK and the copy should complete successfully
+5. Select OK and the copy should complete successfuly
 6. Browse the SJC *Device Dos* configuration and the same settings for DNS Malformed and UDP Flood from BOS are now on SJC
 7. Deploy the changes to SJC via *Shared Security* or *Network Security*